April, 2022

 Is there a limit to the stories that should be told about the greatest crime in the history of the world, perpetrated as that world, for the most part, was content to sit back and stay silent?

-But this is not just another film; I also ask, why have we been working on this film for five years now?
+But this is not just another film; I also ask, why have we been working on this film for seven years now?
 Why have I, a non-Jew, spent ten years writing a book?
 Why do I still get up every day—even having since “retired” from the classroom— and think, write, or educate about the Holocaust?
 Why have I traveled to the authentic sites of mass murder throughout Europe, where my friends’ siblings, parents, loved ones’ ashes are scattered underfoot?
 Why have I spent half a summer in Jerusalem at Yad Vashem, and parts of two summers in intense studies at the United States Holocaust Memorial Museum?
 And why does the filmmaker have such confidence in the power of this story?

 Perhaps the soldiers themselves can explain a bit.
 Frank Towers, the soldier who arrived the next morning to transport the people out of harm’s way and toward medical attention, remembered, “Never in our training were we taught to be humanitarians.
 We were taught to be soldiers.”
 And Walter Gantz, as a medic who nursed the survivors back to health over six weeks, recalled, “After I got home, I cried a lot.
 My parents couldn’t understand why I couldn’t sleep at times.”
 Both men also had the opportunity to meet and cry with those they saved, before they passed.